cunaco/paradex/README.txt

-VARRAWA 2Eden CCN4 (WISP-1) 2C2ESC CODEX
+VARRAWA 2Eden CCN4 (WISP-1) 2C2ESC cellural CODEX

 Oh, that was nice!
 The goodness of living brings me so high to consider it full.
 (After a while).
 So here we are - the Gates of Haven Pier are ours.
 There are no one here alive, isn't it?
 So empty and pure.
 "Hey!" - screamed.
 "We brought something to eat - from the grounds and the seas for the people of Haven!".
 Still, it was the same.
 "Ya-hoo?".
 There was no answer, so I tried to concern the mind with all the understanding and it came to me in words - "What do you have?" - the answer was.
 "What's the matter?" - the answer was.
 "What's the point?" - the answer was.
 "What kind of?" - the answer was.